Gardener cultivates the soil

 mondo-del-giardino testamento giardiniere copertina

 Gertrude Jekyll was born in 1843 in London.
-Study art and painting.
+She studied art and painting and is considered one of the most influential landscape artists of the early 20th century.
 In her studies, she is particularly struck by Turner and Monet’s use of color to achieve exciting effects.

 He met William Morris and John Ruskin who, with their vision of architecture and the creation of the Arts and Crafts movement, marked his way of making gardens.

-For Gertrude, in fact, each project is a fine chiseling of the external space which, from being designed near the house, fades into the natural by moving away from it.
+For Gertrude, the design of each garden is a fine chiseling of the external space, which from being “designed” near the house, fades into the natural as one moves away from it.

 mondo-del-giardino testamento di giardiniere hestercombe